List of Western subgenres: Dacoit Western

 Takkari Donga (2002), starring Telugu actor Mahesh Babu, was applauded by critics, but was average at box office.
 Quick Gun Murugun (2009), an Indian comedy film that spoofs Indian Western movies, is based on a character created for television promotions at the time of the launch of the music network Channel [V] in 1994, which had cult following.
 Irumbukkottai Murattu Singam (2010), a Western adventure comedy film, based on cowboy movies and paying homages to the John Wayne, Clint Eastwood, and Jaishankar, was made in Tamil.
 Laal Kaptaan (2019) is an IndoWestern starring Saif Ali Khan, which is set during the rise of the British Empire in India.

 Documentary Western

 The documentary Western is a subgenre of Westerns that explore the nonfiction elements of the historical and contemporary American West.
+Between 1894 and 1899, Edison's early use of film included several examples of documentaries that introduced Western characters and settings.
+Among them were Parade of Buffalo Bill's Wild West Show.
+His work showcased Native American ceremonial dance films such as Eagle Dance and Indian Day School, working cowboys in Branding Cattle, and scenic attractions such as Royal Gorge and Coaches Going to Cinnabar from Yellowstone Park.

-Ken Burns' The West is an example of a series based upon a historical storyline, whereas films such as Cowboys: A Documentary Portrait provide a nonfiction portrayal of modern working cowboys in the contemporary West.
+Ken Burns's The West is an example of a series based upon a historical storyline, whereas films such as Cowboys: A Documentary Portrait provide a nonfiction portrayal of modern working cowboys in the contemporary West.